lumirelle/stylelint-config/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-Lumirelle's Stylelint config.
+Lumirelle's StyleLint config.
 Easy to use, customizable, and works with CSS, SCSS, Vue, and Tailwind CSS.

 ## Install